-Table Base Base Information Name Reference Item Actual / Estimate Source Methodology Assumptions Direct Costs: Asset Management (Asset: Strategy, Planning, Investment, Information and Management system activities), Service Delivery (Construction & Supply Chain, Maintenance & Faults, Network Control & Emergency Maintenance, Metering, Customer Service).
-Shared Costs: The Jemena Group does not allocate any shared costs to VicHub as the underlying drivers for cost allocation to VicHub is negligible.
+Table Base Information Population Approach Source Mathadalam 0 Name Reference Item Actual / Estimate Source Methodology Assumptions party entity they were reported in the 'amounts excluding related party transactions' column.
+Direct costs and Shared costs Direct cost classification is based upon the activity being performed.
+Category codes included as part of the WBS element structure for each project.
+An activity mapping table is used to map activities into relevant cost categories: • Direct Costs: Asset Management (Asset: Strategy, Planning, Investment, Information and Management system activities), Service Delivery (Construction & Supply Chain, Maintenance & Faults, Network Control & Emergency Maintenance, Metering, Customer Service). • Shared Costs: The Jemena Group only allocates costs that are specifically attributable to VicHub's Shared costs such as insurance and external audit costs.
 Mapping into the template categories The cost element description field from costs within VicHub was used to map into the template's categories, which was only 'employee costs'.
 VicHub has interpreted direct wages as the payroll costs assigned to staff who directly work on the VicHub.
-Earnings before Interest and tax (EBIT) EBIT is calculated as: Total revenue less Total costs Table 2.1 Statement of pipeline revenues and expenses 2.1.c Depreciation, Shared Asset Depreciation Actual SAP - Fixed Asset Movement Report (FAMR) and Equipment Register A detailed FAMR was downloaded from SAP.
+Earnings before Interest and tax (EBIT) EBIT is calculated as: